-Faculty Rule 3335-5-19 (http://trustees.osu.edu) defines the types of faculty appointments possible at The Ohio State University and the rights and restrictions associated with each type of appointment.
+Faculty Rule 3335-5-19 defines the types of faculty appointments possible at The Ohio State University and the rights and restrictions associated with each type of appointment.
 For purposes of governance, faculty who hold administrative appointments outside of the College may maintain voting rights if the Department remains their tenure initiating unit.
+Associated, visiting, courtesy, and emeritus faculty do not have voting privileges.